 One way to think of a Code of Ethics is to use the metaphor of a lighthouse.
 A lighthouse doesn’t draw you to it.
 A lighthouse warns of danger.
 It keeps you and your passengers (clients) safe from possible harm.

-Ethics grow out of values.
+Ethics grows out of values.
 Ethics are actions that we take to reflect the principles we value.
 A Code of Ethics is a visible reflection of group values that focuses on behaviours and is responsive to day to day conditions.

 There are four distinct phases in the development of a Code of Ethics.